Wondering how to choose the best yogurt to buy at the store? This yogurt guide will help break it down by nutrition, cost, and flavor factors.

 Saint Benoit says its yogurt is made of two things: milk and cultures.
 The milk goes through such minimal processing, its taste might change season to season.
 The company says some seasons lead to a “yellow, buttery color.”
 The simple yogurt contrasts with its ambitious glass bottling.
 Since 2004, the company has prevented the discarding of over two million plastic cups.

-Saint Benoit Creamery Organic Plain Yogurt, $2.51 on Instacart
+Saint Benoit Creamery Organic Plain Yogurt, price & availability varies from Instacart

 Go Greek if you want your yogurt to do more work for you.

 In 2007, Greek yogurt accounted for a mere one percent of the U.S. yogurt market.
 Now, it’s well over half of what we consume.
 Like the skyrs, Greek yogurt goes through a straining process to remove whey and water.
 Greek yogurt tends to result in a more sour taste and a thicker, more textured blend altogether.

 They yield a lot more protein and probiotic power per spoonful than traditional yogurts.

 Wallaby, as you may guess from its kangaroo logo, is also from Australia.
 The yogurt (oddly enough, no “h” for them), lives up to the hype with protein, carrying 21 grams per serving, which is the most of any on this list.
 It manages to do so with only seven grams of sugar.

 Wallaby also makes nonfat yogurts and traditional non-Greek yogurts.
 If you want that protein, be careful not to grab the traditional by mistake.
 Their labels look quite similar.

 Wallaby Organic Greek Yogurt Vanilla Bean, price & availability varies from Instacart

 The Voskos brand attributes its recipes to grandmothers back in Greece.
 It claims to be the first company to make Greek yogurt in the United States.